 2. Print a copy of your CV/Resume.
 After you have updated and double and triple checked your CV/resume for accuracy, print a copy.
 Read through it slowly and carefully.
 Start thinking about where each activity belongs in the experience section.

 3. Label each activity according to the section or sections that are most appropriate.
 After reading through all of your activities carefully, label each one under the following sections: Academic Recognition, Non-Academic Recognition, Leadership, Employment, Research Activities, Healthcare Activities, Community Service, Extracurricular and Leisure Activities, and Planned Activities.
-If you’re not sure, ask a friend or advisor whether the activity fits one or more sections.
+If you’re not sure, ask a friend or advisor.
 Take a break.
 Review these labels at a later date to see if they still make sense to you.
 Add edits, if necessary.
 Schedule in enough time that you can take breaks like these throughout the application process to double check the logic of your work.
 Start early.
 The best activity sections will have balance—meaning that they will have activities in each section—not too many in one versus another.

 4. Write a two or three-sentence description for each activity.
 Describe the purpose or nature of the activity and then explain what you did.
 Include as many facts about your accomplishments as you can.
 For example, if you were able to serve a higher number of patients per day as a volunteer, include the number of patients you assisted on average.
 Highlight the results and impact of your work.

 To have a strong activities section for the TMDSAS, get started early!
 Strive for balance in the types of activities that you pursue so that you will have experiences that cover every category.
 Take your time in thinking through how you will present each one.
 Use the conclusion sentence to emphasize the outcomes of your work.